-We look forward to seeing you all at the Glyptotek again.
-But of course things are going to be a little different from before.
-So, we have compiled a list of all the things you need to be aware of when it comes not only to looking out for one another, but also enjoying a great visit to the Glyptotek.
+We look forward to seeing you all at the Glyptotek.
+We have compiled a list of all the things you need to be aware of when it comes not only to looking out for one another, but also enjoying a great visit to the Glyptotek.

 The Glyptotek takes the safety of its visitors very seriously.
 We adhere strictly to the guidelines laid down by the Danish Health Authority and have introduced a number of measures to make any visit to the Glyptotek a safe and sensible one.